Laragear/CacheQuery/README.md

 The first process will acquire the lock for the given seconds and execute the query.
 The next processes will wait the same amount of seconds until the first process stores the result in the cache to retrieve it.
 If the first process takes too much, the second will try again.

-> If you need a more advanced locking mechanism, use the [cache lock](https://laravel.com/docs/cache#managing-locks-across-processes) directly.
+> **Note** If you need a more advanced locking mechanism, use the [cache lock](https://laravel.com/docs/cache#managing-locks-across-processes) directly.

 ## Forgetting results with a key

-Cache keys are used to identify multiple queries cached with an identifiable name.
-These are not mandatory, but if you expect to remove a query from the cache, you will need to identify the query with the `key` argument.
+This package generates cache keys using the BASE64-encoded MD5 hashes of the executed query.
+If you expect to remove a query from the cache, you will need to identify the query with the `key` argument.

 ```php
 use App\Models\Article;